JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - [Tilesetter](https://www.tilesetter.org) lots of great automation tilemap features 2 (Make Wang Tilesets) just $12.99
 - [PyxelEdit](https://pyxeledit.com)
 - Tilekit (Patterns tiles and rules) ( do I already have this in a humble)
+- [Zixel](https://itch.io/queue/c/189954/game-dev-tools?game_id=303653) Lets you make repeating tile patterns
+- [How to use tilemaps](https://www.youtube.com/watch?v=hZMD5dK4jIE) shows how to use smart rule tiles!  also shows how to paint with prefabs to make 3d environments with tilemaps

 Heres a pixel art editor and actually a whole community about pixel art https://www.pixilart.com